-Most of the serious complications are likely to land up for compensation through the court of law or otherwise.
+Most of the serious complications are likely to land up for compensation through a court of law or otherwise.

 Absolute Contraindications: Inability to tolerate general anesthesia, portal hypertension, uncontrolled coagulopathy, general peritonitis, or suspected gallbladder carcinoma.

-Well Prepared-Half Done: Success lies in treating a patient and not merely gall stones.
+Well, Prepared-Half Done: Success lies in treating a patient and not merely gallstones.
 Meticulous preoperative workup saves the day.
-Diseases like acid peptic disease, hiatus hernia, hepatitis, pancreatitis, kidney stones, ca. billiary system, basal pneumonia, IHD etc. can present like cholecystitis while actually the gall stones are silent.
+Diseases like acid peptic disease, hiatus hernia, hepatitis, pancreatitis, kidney stones, ca. biliary system, basal pneumonia, IHD, etc. can present like cholecystitis while actually the gall stones are silent.
 Diseases like HT, LVF, DM, asthma, CRF, deranged LFT, Ac.
 MI and choledocholithiasis are often associated.

-Gall Stone Pancreatitis: since the risk of recurrent disease is about 30% (in 6 wks) if the patient is discharged without LC, in patients with mild edematous disease with rapid resolution of symptoms LC must precede discharge.
-In a controlled clinical trial by Kelly, billary surgery during the initial 48 hours in patients with sever pancreatitis was followed by 82% morbidity and 47% mortality.
+Gall Stone Pancreatitis: Since the risk of recurrent disease is about 30% (in 6 weeks) if the patient is discharged without LC, in patients with mild edematous disease with rapid resolution of symptoms LC must precede discharge.
+In a controlled clinical trial by Kelly, billary surgery during the initial 48 hours in patients with severe pancreatitis was followed by 82% morbidity and 47% mortality.
 On deferring the surgery until pancreatitis had subsided, morbidity fell to 17.8% and mortality to 11.8%.

-Acute Cholecystitis: It is difficult to exert adequate traction on friable and edematous organ.
+Acute Cholecystitis: It is difficult to exert adequate traction on a friable and edematous organ.
 At least 30% of patients present in acute stage and 20% out of these present with GB mass.
-It becomes a significant risk factor ifTLC is above 20,000/mm3, GB wall on US is more than 3mm thick or patient is above 65 yrs of age.
+It becomes a significant risk factor ifTLC is above 20,000/mm3, the GB wall on the US is more than 3mm thick or patient is above 65 yrs of age.
 We have to be alert to the possibility of gangrenous cholecystitis, perforation, cholangitis or associated pancreatitis.
-Decision to convert must be made prior to a complication.
-Free perforation with bile peritonitis, s/a perforation with pericholecystic abscess or presence of gas due to clostridial infection in the elderly, diabetic of immunocompromised patients mandate the choice of open procedure.
-Patients with significant cholangitis can be candidates for emergency billiary decompression by endoscopy of surgery and cholecystectomy should wait.
+The decision to convert must be made prior to a complication.
+Free perforation with bile peritonitis, s/a perforation with pericholecystic abscess or presence of gas due to clostridial infection in the elderly, diabetic or immunocompromised patients mandate the choice of an open procedure.
+Patients with significant cholangitis can be candidates for emergency biliary decompression by endoscopy of surgery and cholecystectomy should wait.

-Obese Patient: Thick abdominal wall makes trocar placement difficult and risky, and ample intra-abdominal fat impair visualization.
+Obese Patient: Thick abdominal wall makes trocar placement difficult and risky, and ample intra-abdominal fat impairs visualization.
 Modifications include angling of ports toward the operative field to improve instrument mobility.

 Previous Abdominal Surgery: Approximately 20% of patients have undergone previous abdominal surgery.
 Intra-abdominal adhesions or scarring from the prior procedure may interfere with entry into the abdomen and the performance of the cholecystectomy.
 Laparoscopic adhesionolysis is often necessary to allow adequate access to the operative field.
 Central transverse and midline incisions pose more problems as opposed to peripheral ones.
 With the correct technique, the closed method of insertion is safe for patients with peripheral scars, but the open technique is preferred for central incisions.
 If a closed peritoneum is created in a previously operated abdomen, the Veress needle insertion should be far removed from the scar.
 The most popular measure used to ensure that the Veress needle is placed in free intraperitoneal space is the saline drop test.